Updated on 2025-08-26 GMT+08:00

 You can check real-time and historical account information to find suspicious accounts.

-• Real-time account information includes the account name, number of servers, server name/IP address, login permission, root permission, user group, user directory, shell started by the user, and the last scan time.
+• Real-time account information includes the account name, number of servers, server name/IP address, login permission, root permission, user group, user directory, shell started by the user, the last scan time, and the first scan time.

 • Historical account change records include the server name/IP address, change status, login permission, root permission, user group, user directory, shell started by the user, and the last scan time.